10 steps for dogs and cats with ear conditions

 I explained to Ursula, as tactfully as I could, that because of Tamara’s history of traveling in high altitudes that changed rapidly, she most likely experienced middle ear pain similar to what people experience when flying.

-My client sense told me that Ursula was not convinced with my recommendations and I wondered if I would ever see her again.
+My client sense told me that Ursula was not convinced with my recommendations and I wondered if I'd ever see her again.

 Two weeks later, they showed up at the clinic for a re-check.